IKEA the latest brand to tap into booming secondhand market

-IKEA Australia launched ‘As-Is Online’ on Monday, an online shopping platform where customers can reserve second-hand IKEA furniture and homewares returned through the retailer’s Buy Back service, along with discontinued items and ex-showroom displays.
+Ikea Australia launched ‘As-Is Online’ last week, an online shopping platform where customers can reserve second-hand IKEA furniture and homewares returned through the retailer’s Buy Back service, along with discontinued items and ex-showroom displays.

-When the David Jones’ partnership was announced last year, Blue Spinach co-founder Jane Thompson said most of the stigma around shopping for secondhand items had disappeared over the past 20 years.
+When the David Jones deal was announced last year, Blue Spinach co-founder Jane Thompson said most of the stigma around shopping for second-hand items had disappeared over the past 20 years.

 “Renew, recycle, reuse and restoration are really just a key part of our thought processes today,” she said.